Charlottesville’s Bite-Sized Adventures

-No trip to Charlottesville is complete without a visit to the grounds (a.k.a campus) of the University of Virginia, where you can join a student-led historical tour.
-Don’t miss the newly opened Memorial to Enslaved Laborers located between the Rotunda and The Corner.
+Head over to the University of Virginia’s campus where you can get a student-led historical tour daily at 10am, 11am, and 2pm.
+Don’t forget to visit the newly opened Memorial to Enslaved Laborers, located between the Rotunda and The Corner.

 Grab a Drink

-After working up a thirst, take a scenic drive to Castle Hill Cidery, where their delicious cider is inspired by the Albemarle Pippin apples grown on the property beginning in 1777.
+Head to Castle Hill Cidery, where their cider is inspired by the Albemarle Pippin apples grown on the property beginning in 1777.